aninda052/birthday_wish/README.md

 docker-compose up --build
 ```

-If everything went well, go to `http://127.0.0.1:8000` and you'll find the project up and running.
+If everything went well, go to `http://127.0.0.1:8000` and you'll find the application up and running.

 ## Api

-To add a customer use billow end point with `POST` request -
+To add a customer, use billow end point with `POST` request -

 ```
 http://localhost:8000/api/add-customer/